 WHO rate the risk of national and regional spread as very high.
-The affected areas share borders with Rwanda and Uganda.
-WHO notes that the prolonged humanitarian crisis and deterioration of security in this area sometimes limits the implementation of response activities.
+The affected areas share borders with Rwanda and Uganda, and WHO notes that the prolonged humanitarian crisis and deterioration of security in this area sometimes limits the implementation of response activities.
 A spike in malaria cases has also overburdened Ebola responders.

 Initial stages of infection are non-specific, which makes the differential diagnosis broad; therefore, clinical suspicion of the infection with prompt isolation is very important in the context of a history of exposure.